6 types of elearning games for workplace training

 In this type of game learners take on the role of a character, usually the protagonist.
 The character might be represented as an avatar or the game may be constructed from the learner’s point of view (PoV).
 The game has a strong narrative and the learner must complete tasks or make decision in the role of the character.
 Role-playing elearning games are useful in the workplace to support customer service, soft skills training or empathy development.

 Working against the clock adds to the challenge and some elearning games are specifically designed to make the most of the time element.
 Playing against a timer can stretch learners and adds a new dimension to learning tasks.
-Timed elearning games work well in compliance training to boost engagement or where employees have to make quick decisions.
+Timed games for elearning work well in compliance training to boost engagement or where employees have to make quick decisions.

-These require learners to make a set of decisions to move through the game.
+As another one of game examples for elearning, these require learners to make a set of decisions to move through the game.
 There may be an optimum set of options but there can also be ambiguity with no perfect decision possible.
 Often, learners will be able to replay and see what would happen if they made a different decisions.
 Again, a strong narrative is important.
 Decision games lend themselves well to leadership training and other soft skills development.

 People often focus on the competitive aspect of elearning games but they can be just as powerful as team exercises.
 Collaborative games may require learners to work together to complete a complex challenge or allow a single player to seek outside help to finish a game task.
-In the workplace, collaborative elearning games can help support team skills or act as an ice-breaker in an induction programme.
+In the workplace, collaborative games for elearning can help support team skills or act as an ice-breaker in an induction programme.

 Exploring the game space and trying to solve a mystery, puzzle or challenge is the key characteristic of the detective type of elearning game.
 It hinges on the learner being curious and a narrative works well in this kind of elearning game.
 They are useful in helping to develop the problem-solving skills of employees, as well as a good way to teach aspects of compliance where observation is important.

 Competing against individuals or teams not only motivates learners but can help their development by allowing them to compare their performance against others.
-Competitive elearning games may allow learners to check their score against colleagues in the form of a leader board or similar system.
+Competitive elearning games for adults may allow learners to check their score against colleagues in the form of a leader board or similar system.
 They can be useful in situations where workplace learning needs to be completed within a tight deadline or as part of a team-building challenge.

-So, in summary, here are six elearning games you might consider using as part of a workplace training programme:
+So, in summary, here are six elearning games examples you might consider using as part of a workplace training programme:

 - Role-play games - Where learners must take on the role of a character in the game.